Introduction

 Several conditions may present with overlapping features and should be considered in the differential diagnosis of Waardenburg syndrome.
 These disorders often involve pigmentary changes, auditory abnormalities, or other systemic manifestations that require careful clinical distinction.

-• Piebaldism: A genetic disorder marked by congenital depigmentation of the skin and hair, typically with a stable, nonprogressive course.[39]
+- Piebaldism: A genetic disorder characterized by congenital depigmentation of the skin and hair, typically presenting with a stable, nonprogressive course.
+Please see StatPearls' companion resource, "Piebaldism," for more information.

-• Tietz syndrome: A rare genetic condition associated with profound congenital deafness and generalized hypopigmentation; musculoskeletal abnormalities may also occur.
+- Tietze syndrome: A rare genetic disorder characterized by profound congenital deafness and generalized hypopigmentation.
+Musculoskeletal abnormalities may also be present.

-• Oculocutaneous albinism: A group of disorders resulting from impaired melanin synthesis, characterized by diffuse depigmentation of the skin, hair, and eyes.
+- Oculocutaneous albinism: A group of genetic disorders resulting from impaired melanin synthesis, leading to diffuse depigmentation of the skin, hair, and eyes.

-• Vogt-Koyanagi-Harada disease: An autoimmune condition that affects the skin, eyes, inner ear, and central nervous system, often presenting with uveitis, vitiligo, and hearing loss.
+- Vogt-Koyanagi-Harada disease: An autoimmune condition affecting the skin, eyes, inner ear, and central nervous system, often presenting with uveitis, vitiligo, and hearing loss.

 Accurate diagnosis relies on a detailed clinical history, physical examination, and genetic testing when appropriate.
 Differentiating Waardenburg syndrome from these conditions is essential for guiding management, prognosis, and genetic counseling.